drewblelow/CS3245_HW2/README.txt

 Main submission file:
 index.py : indexer, builds dic and postings search.py^ : performs boolean search

-^search.py eg query : asdf AND qwer OR ( NOT hjkl ) AND zxc == Files included with this submission ==
+== Files included with this submission ==

 ESSAY.txt